zukudm/_starknet_node/README.md

 # List of Ansible playbooks:

+starknet_setup.yml - Setup starknet (single option) within your Linux box.
+Run it from root user.
+Don't run that playbook via AWX Ansible

+starknet_setup_awx.yml - In case of Ansible AWX, use that playbook (single option).

+starknet_update.yml - Update existing starknet node, suitable for AWX as well (single option).

-starknet_setup.yml - Main file to run starknet within your Linux box (Run it from root user) starknet_setup_awx.yml - In case of Ansible AWX, use that playbook starknet_update_multi.yml - In case of Ansible AWX, use that file to update existing Starknet node
+starknet_update_multi.yml - In case of Ansible AWX, use that file to update existing Starknet node.

+starknet_remove,yml - Remove all starknet data, suitable for all cases.

 # Update